delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 From the traditional finance world, a good example of such a rate is LIBOR.
 LIBOR is short for London InterBank Offer Rate.
 This is the rate at which banks are willing to offer uncollateralised loans to each other.
 LIBOR is published everyday and is used as the floating leg on a multitude of interest rate swaps and other interest rates based derivatives.
 In the domain of cryptocurrencies, widely accepted benchmark interest rates like LIBOR are yet to emerge.
 However, interest rates on de-fi platforms (that typically change with every block on the ETH blockchain) and funding rates on perpetual contracts (that typically change every 8 hours).

-**Fixed rate:**,also known as the swap rate, is the rate which a party demands in exchange of assuming the uncertainty of paying floating rate over the duration of the IRS.
+**Fixed rate:**  or the swap rate, is the rate which a party demands in exchange of assuming the uncertainty of paying floating rate over the duration of the IRS.
 It is logical to deduce that the fixed rate in an IRS will reflect the expected values of the floating rate in the future.

 In traditional financial markets, the market-implied future values of benchmark rates like LIBOR can be imputed from a variety of interest rate derivatives.
 These 'forward rates' help traders in pricing LIBOR-based interest rate swaps.
 Unfortunately, market-implied forward rates are not available in crypto yet.
 Thus, traders will need to come up with their own estimates of future values of the floating rate of an IRS.